 Observe the Sabbath day and keep it holy.
-It’s an abstract, positive commandment that doesn’t seem quite to fit with the don’ts (commit adultery, murder, covet, bear false witness, steal, worship idols, have other gods, or abuse My Name) and the only other do (honor your parents), which is personal.
-Yet, the Sabbath is one of Judaism’s holiest concepts, the foundation of how Jews measure time.
-Further, it originates with them.
+It’s an abstract, positive commandment that doesn’t quite seem to fit with the don’ts (don’t commit adultery, murder, covet, bear false witness, steal, worship idols, have other gods, or abuse My Name) nor the only other do (honor your parents), which is personal.
+Yet, the Sabbath is one of Judaism’s holiest concepts since it commemorates the seven days of Creation.
+It is the foundation of how Jews measure time, and it originates with them.

 This is not an example of cultural borrowing.
 The Sumerians, Akkadians, nor the Babylonians had nothing quite like it.
 Although there is fragmentary evidence they may have counted seven day periods from the new moon, their “week,” if it existed at all, was unstable.
 The Egyptians used a ten-day cycle.
 The Sabbath was created ab novo by Jews.
 If you cannot accept that it’s divinely inspired, then it’s admittedly – like those two other Jewish inventions at Sinai, the phonetic alphabet and monotheism – at very least an invention so extraordinary and transformative that it inspires the world.

-Jews place such importance on the Sabbath day that their calendar is fixed around the stability and sanctity of the seven-day week, and they go to great lengths to preserve it.
+Jews place such importance on the Sabbath that their calendar is fixed around the stability and sanctity of the seven-day week, and they go to great lengths to preserve it.
 A lunar cycle is actually 29.53 days.
-If you don’t add an extra day now and then to the lunar calendar (called intercalation) to catch up with the sun’s rhythms, the calendar will soon be a mess as it gets out of sync with the annual seasons and the solar year.
-Instead of adding a day to the week, Jews loosen the concept of a month and subjugate it to the week, intercalating an extra day at the beginning or end of certain months rather than lose a fixed, certain Sabbath.
-They even add an extra whole month every two or three years rather than violating the rhythm of the week, which of course also commemorates the seven days of Creation.
+If you don’t add an extra day now and then to the lunar calendar (called intercalation) to catch up with the sun’s rhythms, it will soon be a mess as it gets out of sync with the annual seasons and the solar year.
+Instead of adding a day to the week, rather than lose a fixed, certain Sabbath, Jews loosen the concept of a month and subjugate it to the week, adding an extra day to certain months.
+They even add an extra whole month every two or three years rather than violating the sanctity of the week.

-Considering that the new (or full) moon is the most evident regular marker of time, and there is nothing in nature to suggest anything special about a seven-day week, the abstraction of the Sabbath arising in an agrarian world seems yet more remarkable.
-It also defeats any argument that some previous culture had anything like it.
-In fact, it is so distinctively Jewish, and so intimately bound to the original revelation of God and the Bible that give the Jews their identity, that it even is part of the traditional proof of the validity of Judaism.
+Considering this: there is nothing in nature to suggest anything special about a seven-day week.
+The Sabbath is a complete abstraction.
+Further, it arises in an agrarian world where work never ceases and the rising and setting sun or the waxing and waning moon are much more efficient and important markers of time.
+Why would any other culture adopt it?
+The Sabbath is so distinctively Jewish, and so intimately bound to the original revelation of God and the Bible that give the Jews their identity, that it is part of the traditional proof of the distinctiveness and validity of their religion.